CasimirKaPazi/balhukbar/Grammar.md

 Tense and Evidence are intervened, giving rise to a, on the large scale, tree way distinction: *presence*, *absence*, *continuous*.
 * Presence: Everything in the direct experience in the present moment.
 It therefor is both present tense and direct evidence.
 The music I hear right now falls into this tense-evidence.
 * Absence: The counterpart to presence in the way that it includes everything what is in the past or outside of the perception.
 It might be the contents of a story you heard as a child (hearsay) or hearing the story as a child (past).
 Absence can further be marked for the concrete evidence: Own past experience, hearsay and inference.
 * Continuous: Because the presence is so brief and limited a lot of the things you would talk about that happened "just now" would fall into the absence.
 For this the Connected experience is used whenever you could tell a continuous story from that past experience to the present.
+As abbreviation "CONT" is used in this document.

 | Perception | evidence-tense | aux |
 | ---------- | -------------- | --- |